GameFoundry/bsf/Documentation/Manuals/Native/advMaterials.md

  - **GpuProgram** parameters are retrieved directly from program source code, while **Material** parameters need to be explicitly defined in the **Shader** (shown below). **Material** parameters always map to one or multiple **GpuProgram** parameters.

 # Creating a shader manaully {#advMaterials_b}
 So far when we wanted to create a shader we would create a BSL file which would then be imported, creating a @ref bs::Shader "Shader".
 But you can also create shaders manually by explicitly providing HLSL/GLSL code for **GpuProgram**%s and non-programmable states.
+Most of the things outlined in this section are performed by BSL compiler internally when a **Shader** is imported.

 Each shader definition contains two things:
  - A list of parameters, with a mapping of each parameter to one or multiple variables in a GPU program
  - One or multiple @ref bs::Technique "Technique"%s.
 Each technique is essentially a fully fledged shader of its own.
 Techniques are chosen by the renderer depending on the context.
 For example some techniques only support the DirectX backend, while others only the Vulkan backend.
+Different techniques will also exist for different shader variations (e.g. a high- and low-end version of the same shader).
   - Each technique contains one or multiple @ref bs::Pass "Pass"%es.
 A pass is a set of GPU programs and non-programmable states.
 When rendering using a certain technique each pass will be executed one after another.
 This allows you to render objects that require more complex rendering that requires multiple separate steps - althrough in practice most techniques have only a single pass.

 To summarize, the relationship between materials, shaders, techniques and passes is: